Comparison · Revit MCP

 Is Autodesk's official Revit MCP server enough?

 If you're on Revit 2027 and mostly need to query and report on your model — find elements, check parameters, counts, snapshots — Autodesk's read-focused Tech Preview is a trusted starting point.
-If you need broad editing, older Revit versions, or AutoCAD and Civil 3D, you'll want something more capable.
+If you need broad editing, older Revit versions, or AutoCAD, Civil 3D and Navisworks, you'll want something more capable.

 Are the open-source Revit MCP servers any good?